jcsalterego/pngpaste/README.md

 ========

 Paste PNG into files, much like `pbpaste` does for text.
+And also copy image from clipboard from a file like `pbcopy`.

 However instead of `pngpaste > thefile.png`, it's `pngpaste thefile.png`,
 so one does not accidentally barf binary into the console.